pe2kmv/DAPNagios/README.md

 Although this script has been written for the sake of Nagios it can be used for any CLI application in conjunction with DAPNET.

+## Word of caution!
+Sending automated messages via the CLI should be well evaluated as it can cause a flood of unwanted data if a process gets out of control.
+If you are automating transmission of DAPNET messages please:
+- always choose the smallest possible TX group (it doesn't make sense to send messages for a local public via all transmitters on all continents);
+- have a safety catch:
+  - transmissing should be hold back in case any error in your script has occurred;
+  - limit the number of sent messages over time;
+  - don't loop based on the answer of the API (if sending fails something is wrong in your settings, so don't loop).

 ## Dependencies
 - Python 3.x
 - modules configparser, argparse, logging, requests, json, sys